THE CRAIG FARM

 Housing

-The first consideration for housing your Dwarf Hotot rabbit is location: indoors or out?
-A rabbit housed indoors is protected from extreme weather conditions and predatory animals.
-Caring for an indoor rabbit is easier and more pleasant than going out to a hutch in all weather to feed, water, and clean.
-You can also form a closer bond when you share the same space as your bunny.
-So, I highly recommend keeping your Dwarf Hotot indoors.
-Indoors could be inside your home, in a barn, or even a well-ventilated garage.
+I strongly recommend keeping your Dwarf Hotot indoors - that could be inside your home, in a barn, or even a well-ventilated garage.
+Indoor rabbits are safe from predators and harsh weather.
+Caring for your rabbit is easier and more pleasant than going out to a hutch in all weather to feed, water, and clean.
+You can also form a closer bond to your Dwarf Hotot when you share the same space.

 Feeding

 The backbone of your rabbit’s diet should be a high quality, nutritionally complete rabbit pellet.
+I feed my rabbits Kent/Blue Seal Show Hutch Deluxe 17.
+Make sure whatever brand you choose is readily available to you locally.
 About 1/4 cup is plenty of pellets for a single, mature Dwarf Hotot.
-Feed a pregnant doe or bunnies under six months of age a little bit more and free feed a doe with her litter.
-I urge you to carefully measure the pellets for all but a doe with a litter.
-In my experience, bunnies are excellent beggars and get fat on air.
 Avoid an overweight rabbit: remember the ideal weight for Dwarf Hotots is 2.5 pounds!

 I feed a few optional supplements to my rabbits.
-Every day I feed my Dwarf Hotots a half tablet of papaya enzyme.
-Papaya can help prevent fur blockage in rabbits.
-I also give Dr. Cheeke's YQ+ on a daily basis, another digestive supplement.
-To help prepare my rabbits for show condition and while does are nursing a litter, I feed Doc's Rabbit Enhancer.
+Every day I feed my Dwarf Hotots a half tablet of papaya enzyme which can help digestion and prevent fur blockage.
+I also give a teaspoon of Dr. Cheeke's YQ+ on a daily basis, which is a digestive and respiratory supplement.
+To help prepare my rabbits for show condition and while does are nursing a litter, I feed 1 teaspoon of Doc's Rabbit Enhancer.
 Again, these supplements are optional but I have found the benefits to be worth the extra expense.

 You can feed fresh fruits and vegetables if you introduce them slowly.
-Strawberries, blueberries, kale, Swiss chard, and leafy lettuce are favorites of my own bunnies.
-I will also forage things such as clover (Trifolium repens), plantain weed (Plantago major, Plantago lanceolata), and chickweed (Sterralia media) - just be certain that foraged greens are from areas known not to be treated by herbicides and pesticides.
+Strawberries, blueberries, banana slices, kale, Swiss chard, and leafy lettuce are favorites of my own bunnies.
+I will also forage things such as clover (Trifolium repens), plantain weed (Plantago major, Plantago lanceolata), and chickweed (Sterralia media) - just be certain that foraged greens are identified correctly and from areas known not to be treated by herbicides and pesticides.

 Grooming

-Generally, rabbits are good about keeping themselves clean.
-Unless you have one of the rare bucks (males) that pees on himself to mark his territory, you should not need to bathe your rabbit.
+Rabbits are very similar to cats and will take care of most of their own grooming.
+Rabbits should not be bathed on a regular basis.
 Dwarf Hotots need only occasional brushing when they are shedding.
 The only regular grooming required is to have the nails clipped every 4-6 weeks.

 Health